 I squint and shield my eyes with my hand.
 I also imagine sometimes when there is turbulence that the plane is on the ground, and it’s just bumps in the road.
 It eases my anxiety.
 I close the shade on the window.
 I start to think about my career and my life as though I’m not really living it – as though it is some other girl who had the great fortune of finishing her degree and has a good job.

+I write...

-I write, “The last time I felt good and normal and happy was when I was with Chase.
+‘The last time I felt good and normal and happy was when I was with Chase.
 I had little stability in my life and too much freedom as a teenager.
 He gave me stability and loved me for me.
 His family was big and fun and stable and welcomed me with open arms.
 After I lost that, I lost my baseline, my grounding.
-I hope to someday have that again.”
+I hope to someday have that again.’

 I write about what I think Guatemala will be like.
 I know they speak Spanish, but mine is not good despite having taken years of it in high school and college.
 I’ll have to rely on my sister and her friends.

 I feel better.
-As I write and contemplate taking a nap, the pilot announces We’ll be starting our descent soon.
-We will be landing in Dallas in 45 minutes.
-As the intercom switches off, I wave to a flight attendant and ask, “Can I get a drink please?”
+As I write and contemplate taking a nap, the pilot announces, “We’ll be starting our descent soon.
+We will be landing in Dallas in forty-five minutes.”

+As the intercom switches off, I wave to a flight attendant.
+“Can I get a drink please?”

 As I get off the plane in Dallas, I feel confused, lost, and exposed.
 I read my ticket several times to identify my connecting flight and make my way.
 I am clinging onto the ticket and check and re-check that I haven’t dropped or lost it.
 I put it in my purse and decide to forget about it.
 I wish someone was with me.
 Relax, there is nothing that is wrong here.
 You are fine; you can do this.
 You are just in an airport heading to Guatemala.
 Diana will be there on the other side.

-Despite calming myself down, ‘What ifs’ spin through my mind.
+Despite calming myself down, ‘what ifs’ spin through my mind.
 What if what if what if?
 What if I couldn’t find my connecting flight?
 What would my sister think?
 What would the flight crew think?
 Or worse yet, what would my sister’s host family think?
 I know these are mostly irrational fears, so decide to just tuck them away in my head like I did with my ticket in my purse.

 I spoke with a friend once and he told me his sister’s fear was associated with letting her child leave the house.
 What if something she did caused the child to be harmed or worse, die?
 When I was on a trip in England an acquaintance of mine was afraid of heights.
-As we stood at the top of a winding staircase in one of the many attractions we visited, I finally asked, “What do you think is going to happen?”
+As we stood at the top of a winding staircase in one of the many attractions we visited, I asked, “What do you think is going to happen?”

-She replied, “I’m afraid I might suddenly lose control and hurl myself over.”
+“I’m afraid I might suddenly lose control and hurl myself over,” she replied.

 So, fear can be about losing control, right?
 The fear of flying probably also stems from not being in control although I am not afraid to fly.

 I see a bar across the corridor and decide to get a drink; I have a few hours before my next flight.